pysal/governance/README.md

 Steering Council
 ----------------

-The Project will have a Steering Council that consists of Core Developers and Package Maintainers.
+The Project will have a Steering Council that consists of 3 Core Developers and Package Maintainers who are nominated and elected to 1 year terms.
 The overall role of the Council is to ensure, through working with the BDFL and taking input from the Community, the long-term well-being of the Project, both technically and as a community.

-The Council will have a Chair, who is tasked with keeping the organisational aspects of the functioning of the Council and the Project on track.
-The Council will also appoint a Release Manager for the Project, who has final responsibility for one or more releases.
+The Council will appoint a Release Manager for the Project, who has final responsibility for one or more releases.

 During the everyday project activities, Council Members participate in